The 10 Most Common Leak Spots in your Compressed Air System

 Compressed air system leaks are our biggest challenge for optimization.
 They are a wasteful way to add unnecessary demand to these maxed out systems.
 Operations demand a consistent supply of pressure and capacity in their compressed air systems.
 They need it; they want it; and when their compressed air systems are no longer capable of delivering, they scream.

-So, if you find yourself tasked with troubleshooting your compressed air system for leaks, begin your search with these twelve common problem areas:
+So, if you find yourself tasked with troubleshooting your compressed air system for leaks, begin your search with these ten common problem areas:

 Check out our list of the top 10 most likely places to find leaks.